backdrop-contrib/bueditor/README.txt

 ICON: Image or text to display the button.

-KEY: Accesskey that is supported by some browsers as a shortcut on web pages.
+KEY: Accesskey that is supported by most browsers as a shortcut on web pages.
 With the right key combinations users can fire the button's click event.
 Use Alt+KEY in Internet Explorer, and Shift+Alt+KEY in Firefox.

 WEIGHT: Required for sorting the buttons.
-Line-up is from the lightest to heaviest.
+Line-up is from the lightest to the heaviest.

 - BUTTON TYPES